alexbradd/cg-project-2023/seng/README.md

   graphics are drawn if the component is enabled.
 Should be the main event to use.
 - `onLateUpdate`: called after the frame has been drawn if the component is enabled.
 Use if your code needs to run after every script's `onUpdate`.
-- Component destructor: runs on component removal, be it for entity destruction or scene destruction.

 No hook-execution order is guaranteed.